-The Nominating and Corporate Governance Committee is responsible for nominating director candidates for the annual meeting of shareholders each year and will consider director candidates recommended by shareholders.
+The Nominating and Corporate Governance Committee is responsible for recommending to the Board the director nominees for election at the annual meeting of shareholders each year and will consider director candidates recommended by shareholders.
 In considering candidates submitted by shareholders, the Nominating and Corporate Governance Committee will take into consideration the needs of the Board and the qualifications of the candidate.
-The Nominating and Corporate Governance Committee may also take into consideration the number of Common Shares of Company stock held by the recommending shareholder and the length of time that such Common Shares have been held.
-To have a candidate considered by the Nominating and Corporate Governance Committee, a shareholder must submit the recommendation in writing and must include the following information: (i) the name of the shareholder and evidence of the person's ownership of Company stock, (including the number of Common Shares owned and the length of time of ownership); (ii) the name of the candidate; (iii) the candidate's resume or a listing of his or her qualifications to be a director of the Company; and (iv) the person's consent to be named as a director if selected by the Nominating and Corporate Governance be named as a director if selected by the Nominating and Corporate Governance Committee and nominated by the Board.
+The Nominating and Corporate Governance Committee may also take into consideration the number of Common Shares of Company stock held by the recommending shareholder must submit the recommendation in writing and Corporate Governance Committee, a shareholder must submit the recommendation in writing and must include the following information: (i) the name of the shareholder and evidence of the person's ownership of Company stock, (including the number of Common Shares owned and the length of time of ownership); (ii) the name of the candidate; (iii) the candidate's resume or a listing of his or her qualifications to be a director of the Company; and (iv) the person's consent to be named as a director if selected by the Nominating and Corporate Governance Committee and nominated by the Board.

-The information described above must be sent to the Company's Chief Financial Officer at 698 Main Street, Branford, Connecticut 06405, on a timely basis in order to be considered by the Nominating and Corporate Governance Committee, within the time periods set forth in the "Shareholder Proposals" section below.
+The information described above must be sent to the Company's Chief Financial Officer at 568 East Main Street, Branford, Connecticut 06405, on a timely basis to be considered by the Nominating and Corporate Governance Committee, within the time periods set forth in the "Shareholder Proposals" section below.